 There was dead silence for at least a minute.
 Eventually, at a loss, Noah whispered, "Says me?"

 "Well, you've been wrong before."

-Noah fumbled for a moment, then flicked a light switch that was somewhere by his left shoulder blade.
-Light flooded to the room, and Rachel squeaked and quickly shaded her eyes.
-"Shit, that's bright," Noah growled, and Rachel let out a nervous giggle.
-She heard a low chuckle, and then the next thing she knew, his arms were tight around her waist, and she was bent backwards as his mouth found her's again.
+Noah fumbled for a moment, then flicked a switch.
+Light flooded the room and Rachel squeaked and quickly shaded her eyes.
+"Shit, that's bright," Noah growled and Rachel let out a nervous giggle.
+She heard a low chuckle and then the next thing she knew, his arms were tight around her waist and she was bent backwards as his mouth found her's again.
 She risked taking her hands from her eyes, and inched them up to his shoulders.
-He sucked gently at her bottom lip, but when she was once more in danger of swallowing a mouthful of his blood, she pulled away, leaned over the sink, and spit it out.
+He sucked gently at her bottom lip, but when she was once more in danger of swallowing a mouthful of his blood, she pulled away and slapped gently him on the shoulder.
+"You taste like blood!"

 Noah made a face.
 "Sorry, babe."

 Rachel smiled wearily.
 "It's okay.
 Actually, I think it's all gonna turn out okay."
 This decision was definitely going to end up on one of her lists, she was sure of that.
 She just wasn't sure which list.